RDMeneses/WTICG-SBSeg25/README.md

 ## Introduction

-This repository is associated with the research project submitted to the "Workshop de Trabalhos de Iniciação Científica e Graduação" (WTICG) of the "XXV Simpósio Brasileiro em Segurança da Informação e de Sistemas Computacionais (SBSeg 2025).
+This repository is associated with the research project submitted to the "Workshop de Trabalhos de Iniciação Científica e Graduação" (WTICG) of the "XXV Simpósio Brasileiro em Segurança da Informação e de Sistemas Computacionais" (SBSeg 2025).

 **Project Title:** Scalable Batch Verification for Hash-Based Post-Quantum Signatures Using STARKs